 Farm Conservation Plans - A Blueprint for Sustainability:

-The farmer, working with technical experts, completes a Farm Conservation Plan: a comprehensive inventory and assessment of natural resources, agricultural lands and management practices.
+The farmer, working with technical experts from CLSI, completes a Farm Conservation Plan: a comprehensive inventory and assessment of natural resources, agricultural lands and management practices.
 The Farm Conservation Plan is a strategy for implementing Beneficial Management Practices (BMPs) and guides the improvement of land management practices and the implementation of projects for a specific property.
 Each Plan is unique, addressing the features and conditions of a particular property.

 Beneficial Management Practices (BMPs):

 The protection and enhancement of salmon and trout habitat forms the basis of the Beneficial Management Practices (BMPs) and all FFF projects.
 For example, the fish require cold, high-quality water for all stages of their life in fresh water.
 Fine sediment from soil erosion is a major contaminant that degrades fish habitat and water quality.
 There are BMPs for each crop we certify that address cultural practices of that crop.

 Limiting Chemical Use: